manavpatel2302/eVote--Voting-System/README.md

 ---

-**Built with ❤️ using Node.js, Express.js, MongoDB, and modern web technologies.**
+**Built By MANAV PATEL with using Node.js, Express.js, MongoDB, and modern web technologies.**